 React doesn't feel as responsive or magical as Nike’s own ZoomX foam.
-It's also heavy compared to super Foams like Hyperburst, Floatride, and ZoomX.
+It's also heavy compared to super Foams like Skechers Hyperburst and Reebok Floatride.

 Nike takes a page out of the Skechers playbook for a change.

-The React Infinity has a U shaped midsole to encourage midsole striking or “M Strike,” as Skechers calls it.
+The React Infinity has a U-shaped midsole to encourage midfoot striking or “M Strike,” as Skechers calls it.